tpierrain/me-myself-and-i/README.md

 ## In 2017
 ### Keynote & live coding sessions related to DDD, Legacy, Hexagonal Architecture and Event Sourcing
 Incredibly intensive year for me as a speaker with many various topics (11 different talks), including a first experience of an [opening keynote at BDX.IO](https://www.youtube.com/watch?v=bcJgvF-dHfs) and a keynote at the French Ministry of Digital.

+#### Seven talks in seven weeks ;-)
 For once, all my CFP had been accepted (cool!) and I experienced a intensive period at the end of the year with [5 conf, 8 sessions, 7 diff talks (including 2 live codings and 2 workshops) in 7 consecutive weeks... ](https://twitter.com/tpierrain/status/921645425119113216).

 ### 2017 in details: